mako-framework/docs/02_routing_and_controllers/04_response.md

 #### Streams

 The ```stream``` method returns a stream response container.
 They can be usefull when sending large ammounts data as the data will be flushed to the client in chunks, thus minimizing your application memory usage.
+It also allows you to begin transmitting dynamically-generated content before knowing the total size of the content.

 	$this->response->type('text/plain');